grafana/grafana/docs/sources/administration/correlations/correlation-configuration/index.md

 - A field variable ${\_\_data.fields.employee}
 - A correlation variable that maps the field value above to ${employee}

-Additionally to mapping field values to shorter variables names, more correlation variables can be created by applying transformations to existing fields.
+In addition to mapping field values to shorter variable names, more correlation variables can be created by applying transformations to existing fields

 Please check an example in [Use variables and transformations in a correlation]({{< relref "./use-variables-and-transformations" >}}).